vjcspy/exam-with-ai/README.md

 - When in Align mode, shows a visual overlay of the selected area

 #### Bottom Section
-- Contains buttons aligned to the left (for easier one-handed use)
+- Contains buttons that expand to fill the entire bottom section
+- Buttons automatically resize based on the number of buttons displayed
+- Buttons maintain appropriate spacing to prevent accidental clicks
 - Buttons are arranged in two rows:
   - Row 1: Capture | Align
   - Row 2: ASK RAG | ASK